macharpe/cloudflare-gateway-rule-blocking-page/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.

 ## Support